coderyemre/online_tic-tac-toe/README.md

 # Online Tic-Tac-Toe
 You can play easily Tic Tac Toe in your browser.
+It was my first JS project.